pnp/sp-dev-fx-webparts/samples/react-birthdays/README.md

 # React Birthdays Web Part

 ## Summary
-The Web Part Birthdays shows the upcoming birthdays in the company, the web part reads birthdays from a list located on the tenant's home site called "Birthdays."
+The Web Part Birthdays shows the upcoming birthdays in the company, the web part reads birthdays from a list located on the tenant's home site with title "Birthdays."

 There is an Azure function available that receives ADA user birthdays, this function creates a list on the tenant root site, if it does not exist.